google/WebFundamentals/src/content/en/updates/posts/2016/03/web-push-encryption.markdown

 Content-Encoding: aesgcm
 {% endhighlight %}

-&lt;SALT> and &lt;PUBLICKEY> are the salt and server public key used in the encryption, encoded as URL-safe Base64.
+&lt;SALT&gt; and &lt;PUBLICKEY&gt; are the salt and server public key used in the encryption, encoded as URL-safe Base64.

 When using the Web Push protocol, the body of the POST is then just the raw bytes of the encrypted message.
 However, until Chrome and Google Cloud Messaging support the protocol, you can easily include the data in your existing JSON payload as follows.

 {% highlight javascript %}
 {